Persecution of Christians: Byzantine Empire

 Evaristos, a relative of Theoktistos Bryennios and a monk of the Monastery of Stoudios, was exiled to the Thracian Chersonese (Gallipoli peninsula) for his support of his hegumenos Nicholas and his patron the patriarch Ignatios of Constantinople when the latter was deposed by Photios I in 858.
 Both Nicholas and Evaristos went into exile.
 Only after many years was Evaristos allowed to return to Constantinople to found a monastery of his own.
 The hegumenos Nicholas, who had accompanied Evaristos to the Chersonese, was restored to his post at the Stoudios Monastery.
 A partisan of Ignatios of Constantinople and a refugee from the Muslim conquest of Sicily, the monk Joseph the Hymnographer was banished to Cherson from Constantinople on the elevation of Ignatios's rival Photios in 858.
 Only after the end of Photios's patriarchate was Joseph allowed to return to the capital and become the cathedral skeuophylax of Hagia Sophia.

 Euthymius, a monk, senator, and synkellos favored by Leo VI (r.
 870–912), was first made a hegumenos and then in 907 patriarch of Constantinople by the emperor.
 When Leo VI died and Nicholas Mystikos was recalled to the patriarchal throne, Euthymius was exiled.

-Abbasid Caliphate

-The Abbasid Caliphate was less tolerant of Christianity than had been the Umayyad caliphs.
-Nonetheless, Christian officials continued to be employed in the government, and the Christians of the Church of the East were often tasked with the translation of Ancient Greek philosophy and Greek mathematics.
-The writings of al-Jahiz attacked Christians for being too prosperous, and indicates they were able to ignore even those restrictions placed on them by the state.
-In the late 9th century, the patriarch of Jerusalem, Theodosius, wrote to his colleague the patriarch of Constantinople Ignatios that "they are just and do us no wrong nor show us any violence".